agilebits/crackme/README.md

 1. No one at AgileBits or BugCrowd can win.
 2. Social engineering, or gaining the solutions through penetration is not allowed.
 This is a cracking-only exercise.
 3. Participants may only use systems with the owner's permission.
 You may not steal computing resources in your cracking efforts.
 2. Winners must provide a write-up of what they did, with estimations of total cost to crack, guesses per second, the systems used.
+The write-up need not be submitted at the same time as a successful crack, which need only include the ID of the particular challenge and the successful password.
 3. [Contact/submission procedures BC]
 4. [Whatever else BC]